MicrosoftDocs/power-automate-docs/articles/minit/custom-metrics-how-to.md

 - Case/event metric filters are among a few places where non-aggregated values are displayed and available to user.​

 Event metric filter is good example of display where duration of single events is displayed and evaluated.
 Event filters take each event individually and evaluate its attribute or metric value as it is.
-All other standard visualizations in Minit desktop application display event duration in somehow aggregated way - mean, total, minimum or maximum.
+All other standard visualizations in minit display event duration in somehow aggregated way - mean, total, minimum or maximum.

 :::image type="content" alt-text="Screenshot of the event metrics filter." source="media/event-metric-filter.png":::

 ## Custom metrics

 Custom metric is named calculation formula defined by user per Process.
-This custom metric is applied by the standard ways how Minit desktop application displays the data.
-Minit desktop application displays standard metrics in aggregated and non-aggregated way.
+This custom metric is applied by the standard ways how minit displays the data.
+Minit displays standard metrics in aggregated and non-aggregated way.
 Custom metrics must follow the same rule.
 Therefore, there are two main different types of custom metrics:

 1. **Scalar (non-aggregated) formulas​ - calculation over single element like case, edge or event.**